Roccbox vs Ooni Koda vs Ardore – Finding The Best Pizza Oven

 The Koda gives you all the joy of hosting your own pizza party for an incredibly low price.

-It’s not got the widest opening, and the cooking stone is thinner than the others (not holding heat so well) – but these aren’t their main selling points.
+The Ooni’s cooking stone is also thinner than the others (not holding heat so well) – but these aren’t their main selling points.

 |Over 50% Cheaper||Smallest Size|